raspberrypilearning/drum-star/en/step_4.md

 ![](images/duplicate-get.png)

+--- /task ---

+--- task ---

 Change the visibility to **Show** and change its name to `Get snare`.

+--- /task ---

+--- task ---

 Position it in the bottom-right corner of the Stage:

 ![](images/get-snare.png)